 In India, you can get a refund of the excess tax along with the interest.
-To claim the tax refund one must file the income tax return within a specified period.
+To claim the income tax refund one must file the income tax return within a specified period.
 Most often you get tax refunds as your income falls within the tax slab that gets modified every year as per the directions of the government.

 How to get Tax Rebate?

-In order to avail tax rebates, you can approach your HR and he will do the exemption and deduct it at source.
+In order to avail income tax rebates, you can approach your HR and he will do the exemption and deduct it at source.
 The rebates that can’t be deducted at source will have to be done while filling up the Income Tax Return Forms.